omega8cc/boa/docs/BACKDROP.md

   tasks for that).
 Backdrop → Backdrop and Drupal → Drupal both work.
 - **Collation note for imported estates**: BOA-native Drupal 7 databases are already utf8mb4 and convert cleanly.
-A Drupal 7 dump imported from an old external server may still be utf8; on a Percona 8.4 box the copy database defaults to utf8mb4, and a mixed pair can surface illegal-collation errors on JOIN-heavy pages after conversion.
-If you hit those, convert the source dump's tables to utf8mb4 first and re-run the upgrade.
+A Drupal 7 dump imported from an old external server may still be 3-byte utf8 — and the Drupal 7 copy produced by the Drupal 6 step carries 3-byte tables too (that was Drupal 6's era standard, whatever the server) — while on a Percona 8.4 box new tables default to utf8mb4, so such sites end up mixed and can surface illegal-collation errors on JOIN-heavy pages.
+  The dedicated **Convert database to utf8mb4** site task (Aegir Extras / hosting_tasks_extra, works on any Drupal 7 site) fixes this: probe first (an already-converted database completes as an honest no-op), then backup, convert every utf8 table and text column in a maintenance window, verify against information_schema, and back online.
+Run it on a clone first, then on the real site; a converted source then upgrades to Backdrop cleanly.
+Backdrop estates imported from elsewhere with 3-byte tables have no converter (the extension is Drupal-7-only by construction) — a documented gap, expected to stay rare.

 ## Validation status